 Below are the age charts for the 2018 and 2019 seasons.

-This 2018 Little League Age Chart shows the division a player is allowed to play in based on their birth year and month for the 2018 Season.
+This 2019 Little League Age Chart shows the division a player is allowed to play in based on their birth year and month for the 2019 Season.
+Most 2019 seasons start officially in September of 2018.

 This 2018 Little League Age Chart shows the division a player is allowed to play in based on their birth year and month for the 2019 Season.